IBM-Cloud/kube-samples/ingress-examples/autoscale/README.md

 1. Replace the `<editme>` with your host and secret name in the `host`, `hosts` and `secretName` fields in the `example-deployment/example-ingress.yaml` file.

 2. Now you can deploy an example application with ingress, Prometheus, and Prometheus adapter:
-    * create `alb-autoscale-example` namespace for the new application with `kubectl apply -f alb-autoscale-example/autoscale-example-namespace.yaml` command.
+    * Create the `alb-autoscale-example` namespace for the new application with `kubectl apply -f alb-autoscale-example/autoscale-example-namespace.yaml` command.
 The new namespace will appear immediately:

     ```
     $ kubectl get ns alb-autoscale-example